heart-gen/rfmix_reader/README.md

 ### Preparing Reference Data for Phasing

-Use `prepare-reference` to convert bgzipped, indexed reference VCF/BCF files into per-chromosome VCF-Zarr stores that `phase=True` consumes during phasing.
+Use `prepare-reference` to convert bgzipped, indexed reference VCF/BCF files into per-chromosome VCF-Zarr stores that the phasing pipeline consumes.
 The command writes one `<chrom>.zarr` directory per input file.

 ```
 prepare-reference -h